 Total Income – Essential Expenses = Discretionary Income

 In order to start saving, your non-essential spending must be less than your discretionary income.
 The following tips will highlight how you can accomplish this goal.

 Step 3: Stop carrying debit and credit cards.

 Debit and credit cards provide convenience for the everyday shopper.
 According to the US Bank Cash Behavior Survey, 50 percent of respondents reported carrying cash less than half of the time.
 However, ditching your plastic can have huge returns when you’re trying to save money.

 Use the envelope method to keep track of your non-essential spending.
 Think about each of the categories listed under non-essential spending.
 Create an envelope for each.

 In order to save money, determine how much you can afford to spend in each category.
 At the beginning of each month, put your budgeted amount in the corresponding envelope.

 This is the money you will use to make your everyday purchases.
 When you run out of funds in the envelope, you can’t buy anymore!
 This is a simple method that requires discipline in order to work.
 At the end of the month, any money left over goes into savings.

-4. Unsubscribe from retail email and mobile subscription lists.
+Step 4: Unsubscribe from retail email and mobile subscription lists

 Our final tip is one that requires commitment.
 Most impulsive shopping is coupled with a fleeting thought that most give in and fulfill.
 Before making any non-essential purchase, wait 24 hours.